 - Travelers can see the travel policy while they are booking so they know exactly what is within policy.
 This will save your company money.

-- Most travel management softwares will integrate with expense platforms which will make managing travel expenses much easier.
+- Most travel management software will integrate with expense platforms, which will make managing travel expenses much easier.

 Some things to keep in mind: